fvneerden/AzureMediaServicesEventstoLogAnalytics/README.md

 This is the output from the query where we see all the data of the event "MicrosoftMediaLiveEventEncoderConnected".

 ## Next steps:
 You can create different queries and save them.
-These can be added to Azure Dashboard.
-You can also use Log Analytics as a data store for other services like [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal)
+These can be added to [Azure Dashboard](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/tutorial-logs-dashboards).